On galaxy rotation curves from a continuum mechanics approach to modified gravity: Introduction

 The metric remains the only dynamical degree of freedom in this theory and we only consider variations of the action with respect to $g_{\mu\nu}$ and the matter degrees of freedom.
 The material tensor is kinematical.

 This approach to modifying the Einstein-Hilbert action follows on from the ideas put forward by Brans and Dicke~\cite{Brans:1961sx}.
 They allowed for the gravitational constant to vary in space and time, thereby introducing an additional scalar degree of freedom which was treated dynamically.
 The Brans-Dicke model is partially contained in our approach when we choose $C^{\mu\nu} = \phi(x^{\alpha}) g^{\mu\nu}$.
 The main difference is that $\phi(x^{\alpha})$ is a dynamical degree of freedom while we keep $C^{\mu\nu}$ kinematical.
 Our approach is a natural generalisation allowing for tensorial modifications of the action.
 In other words, we allow for the gravitational field to be anisotropic in general.
 When compared to other modifications of General Relativity, our model is relatively harmless.
 The field equations of our model are still second order, no additional fields are introduced, local Lorentz invariance is not broken etc. One should think of the macroscopic form of Maxwell's equations where constitutive equations define the form of the dielectric tensor $\mathbf{D} = \varepsilon \mathbf{E}$, or using the index notation $D_i = \varepsilon_i{}^j E_j$.
 In general $\varepsilon_i{}^j$ is a rank 2 (kinematical) tensor which for an isotropic medium is given by $\varepsilon_i{}^j = \epsilon \delta^i_j$ where $\epsilon$ is the usual dielectric constant.
 We are extending this idea to general relativity.
 In the isotropic limit when we choose $C^{\mu\nu} = (c^4/16\pi G) g^{\mu\nu}$ we recover general relativity.
 It is interesting to note that similar actions to~(\ref{eq:action}) have been considered in Lorentz violating theories of gravity~\cite{Tasson:2014dfa}, however, they are motivated very differently.
+It is also interesting to note that~\cite{Verlinde:2016toy} also explored relations in the context of linear elasticity.
+This resulted in an expressions which relates the baryonic energy density to the dark matter energy density.

 The variation with respect to $g_{\mu\nu}$ gives the following gravitational field equations

 where $\Sigma$ is defined as

 One can verify that the choice $C^{\mu\nu} = g^{\mu\nu}$ will yield general relativity.
 Despite its slightly unusual form, this theory has some neat features.
 The field equations are of second order and the usual energy-momentum conservation equation holds due to Noether's theorem.
 This leads to an additional consistency equation